Isometries of lattices and automorphisms of K3 surfaces: Introduction

 $\bullet$ \ \ $F$ is the characteristic polynomial of $T^*|H^2(\mathcal X).$

 $\bullet$ \ \ $T^*$ acts on $H^{2,0}(\mathcal X)$ by multiplication by $\delta$.}

-This is proved using Corollary 1, as well as some results of McMullen (\cite {Mc2}, {Mc3}) and Brandhorst (\cite {Br}); see Theorem \ref{theorem 4 - first part}.
-For polynomials $S$ with $|S(1) =1$, see Theorem \ref{theorem 4 - second part}; in this case, the answer depends on the congruence class of $d$ modulo $8$.
+This is proved using Corollary 1, as well as some results of McMullen (\cite {Mc2}, {Mc3}) and Brandhorst (\cite {Br}).
+For polynomials $S$ with $|S(1)| =1$, see Theorem \ref{theorem 4 - second part}; in this case, the answer depends on the congruence class of $d$ modulo $8$.

 The {\it dynamical degree} of an automorphism $T : \mathcal X \to \mathcal X$ is by definition the spectral radius of $T^*$; since the characteristic polynomial of $T^*$ is the product of a Salem polynomial and of a product of cyclotomic polynomial, the dynamical degree is a Salem number.
-We say that a Salem number is {\it realizable} if $\alpha$ is the dynamical degree of an automorphism of a {\it non-projective} $K3$ surface.
+We say that a Salem number is {\it realizable} if $\alpha$ is the dynamical degree of an automorphism of a $K3$ surface.